dainelkoh/ContainerGuard/README.md

 ```

 ### Run
+Before running the audit script, be sure to start up the containers you want to audit: `docker start <container>`.

 Audit Docker with CIS Docker Benchmark.
 Root privileges are required.
 The syntax is `sudo python3 ContainerGuard-Audit.py <json_file>`.
 ```
 sudo python3 ContainerGuard-Audit.py CIS_Docker_Benchmark_V1.6.0.json